We all know that women can achieve anything and are as tough as any bloke right…?! Right.

 The 49km course is designed for those who don’t necessary have the skills or inclination to mountain bike on narrow trails but who enjoy a cycling journey through pure wilderness - with no cars - allowing you to take in the beautiful terrain.

 The GOGG events stick to the 2WD dirt roads that permeate the Otway rainforest and do not require any special skills or equipment to enjoy.
-Whether you have a mountain bike, road bike or something in between this event is within your reach as it passes through some magnificent scenery on the Otway Ranges.
+Whether you have a mountain bike, hybrid bike, gravel bike or something in between this event is within your reach as it passes through some magnificent scenery on the Otway Ranges.

 The 49KM GOGG commences with a mass start with all riders setting off together but with wide, open, traffic free roads there are no issues with faster riders going past or riding side by side with your friends.
 The course starts out on some flatter roads before a long climb up Delaneys Track to Mt Sabine Road deep in the Otway Rainforest.
 At the top of the climb you pass through the ‘Time-Out zone’ and water point where you can purchase a coffee and cake and meet up with friends, before a fun descent down Kaanglang Rd to the finish in the Forrest Footy Ground once again.